 Before joining Pepper, Ms. McElroy was a partner with Ernst & Young LLP, where she led the firm’s transaction cost review practice and worked on accounting methods and inventory matters for Fortune 500 companies as part of her role in the firm’s National Tax Department.

-Prior to Ernst & Young LLP, Ms. McElroy was a legislation counsel for the IRS Office of Special Counsel (Legislation), where she developed and drafted legislative proposals, supervised congressional investigations, and GAO audits involving IRS.
-She was also a senior attorney with the Income Tax and Accounting Division.
-In this position, Ms. McElroy was the principal author of final regulations under the uniform capitalization rules and temporary regulations involving the deductibility of lobbying expenses.
-She wrote revenue rulings, technical advice memoranda, and private letter rulings involving income tax accounting issues including, deductibility of severance payments, environmental cleanup, advance payments and the tax treatment of takeover costs.
+Prior to Ernst & Young LLP, Ms. McElroy was legislation counsel for the IRS Office of Special Counsel (Legislation), where she developed and drafted legislative proposals, supervised congressional investigations, and GAO audits involving IRS.
+She also was a senior attorney with the Income Tax and Accounting Division.
+In this position, Ms. McElroy was principal author of final regulations under the uniform capitalization rules and temporary regulations involving the deductibility of lobbying expenses.
+She also wrote revenue rulings, technical advice memoranda, and private letter rulings involving income tax accounting issues including, deductibility of severance payments, environmental cleanup, advance payments and the tax treatment of takeover costs.

 Ms. McElroy is past chair of the ABA Tax Accounting Committee and she has served as chair of the Tax Accounting Committee’s Capitalization Sub Committee.
 She served as the tax accounting chair for the 2013 Federal Bar Association’s Section on Taxation Tax Law Conference.
 She is an adjunct professor at Georgetown University Law Center.
 She speaks regularly before corporate groups, including Tax Executive Institute, Philadelphia Tax Conference, Federal Bar and ABA meetings.